 Here are seven tips to avoid the debtor drama, and make debtors pay on your terms:

 Accept plenty of payment methods

-Five years ago, just about all of my clients paid by cheque.
+Way back in the early 2000’s when I started in business, just about all of my clients paid by cheque.
 Now, cheques would account for just 5% of our receivables.
 The majority of our clients pay by direct bank transfer, which is better for us: the money is available quicker, and there’s less risk of a bounced cheque.